Views

 Second path for a load balancer with cross-zone availability configured

-Even when a load balancer has two interfaces and cross-zone is off, it will only show the one configured for the same availability zone as the destination displayed in the topology.
+Even when a load balancer has two interfaces and cross-zone availability is off, the topology only shows the path configured for the same availability zone as the destination displayed in the topology.
 If your load balancer is not configured to cross zones, then the view will not show any traffic crossing zones.

 Direct Connect

-When you click on the shield next to a Direct Connect resource, the Network & Security View shows its configured VIFs (Virtual Interfaces).
+When you click on the shield next to a Direct Connect resource, the Network and Security View shows its configured VIFs (Virtual Interfaces).

-A Direct Connect gateway in the Network & Security view
+A Direct Connect gateway in the Network and Security view

-If any configuration change or operational events are selected in the traffic layer timeline, they will be listed under the events tab underneath the timeline.
+If any configuration change or operational events are selected in the traffic timeline, they will be listed in the Events tab underneath the timeline.

 List of configuration change and operational events

 Click on any row to view details of the event.
 Configuration changes show a diff of the change that was made.
-For AWS resources, you can click on the blue Explore in AWS button in the upper right corner to access the AWS console.
+Click on the blue Explore in AWS/Azure button above the diff to access the change in the relevant environment.

 Details of a configuration change